wawandco/gontact/README.md

 ### Security

-GOntact is secured by a environment variable `GONTACT_TOKEN` that should be passed on the request's `X-GONTACT-TOKEN` header.
+GOntact is secured by a environment variable `GONTACT_TOKEN` that should be passed on the request's `X-Gontact-Token` header.

 [TODO: JWT]